coinbase-samples/prime-scripts-py/README.md

 # Purpose

-The Prime Workshop Scripts repository is a collection of Python scripts meant to be used alongside the Coinbase Prime Workshop.
-These scripts cover common REST endpoints and WebSocket connections used in an introducing brokers-style integration with Prime APIs.
+This repository of Python scripts demonstrates various REST and WebSocket APIs supported by Coinbase Prime.

+While originally designed to power the Coinbase Prime Workshop, these scripts will work on their own with proper API credentials.

 Prime workshop link here: [https://prime.saworkshop.dev/](https://prime.saworkshop.dev/)